-Continuous professional development is a common practice for all Arbuckle Elementary/Adelante II staff.
+Continuous professional development is a common practice for all Arbuckle Elementary staff.
 Teachers receive extensive training in the Benchmark Advance Language Arts Program.
-Teachers also receive training in Step-Up-To-Writing, ELD instruction and enVision Math training.
+Teachers also receive training in ELD instruction and enVision Math training.
 As a school we are continuously seeking professional development that will better help us meet the needs of our students.
-Teachers are receiving training in GLAD strategies.
 All teachers are engaged in in-house staff collaboration and training to develop their skills in all curricular areas.